Stink Bugs As Ugly As They Are Smelly

 What Can Be Done?
 Professional Stink Bug Exterminator, That's what.

 If exclusion is not possible Brown exterminating can treat for stink bugs in the late summer or fall just prior to the stink bugs congregating and moving in.
 Our stink bug pest control treatment is accomplished by treating the eaves and other gaps stink bugs may use to get into your house.
-We create a barrier or odorless pesticide that will kill the stink bugs before they can enter your home.
+We create a barrier that will kill the stink bugs before they can enter your home.
 Please call to schedule a free inspection and estimate and keep your home stink bug free this year.